 Exclusive breastfeeding (with no other food or drink) is recommended for around the first six months of a baby's life.
 After this, you can carry on giving your baby breastmilk alongside other foods for as long as you and your baby want.
 This can be into the second year or beyond.
-For information about introducing your baby to solid foods.
+For information about introducing your baby to solid foods, see the PHA leaflet Weaning made easy on www.publichealth.hscni.net/publications.